joshgerdes/jekyll-uno/_drafts/disable-sftp-support-on-an-azure-storage-account-on-a-schedule.md

 This service has worked for me without a hitch for months, but as with most resources in Microsoft Azure - you pay for what you use!
 There may be instances where you do not need SFTP support 24 hours a day, seven days a week!
 This is where the following Azure Automation runbook can help.

+_Note: Checkout a_ [_previous article_](https://luke.geek.nz/azure/sftp-in-microsoft-azure-using-azure-blob-storage/ "SFTP in Microsoft Azure using Azure Blob Storage ") _on setting up SFTP support for an Azure storage account._

 #### Overview

 Using an [Azure Automation](https://learn.microsoft.com/en-us/azure/automation/overview?WT.mc_id=AZ-MVP-5004796 "What is Azure Automation?")
 PowerShell runbook and Schedules _(as part of the Azure Automation account)_  - we can turn on the SFTP endpoint - when we need it and disable it - the rest of the time - which is great from a security and cost perspective.